easyparcel/classic-integration-doc/sg/shopify/shopify_auto_fulfilment.md

 ## ⚠️ Important Notes

-- Ensure your inventory is accurately maintained for smooth auto-fulfilment
+- Ensure your product have product weight.
+- Ensure the phone number in Shopify Shipping Address is available refer [here](https://github.com/easyparcel/classic-integration-doc/blob/main/sg/shopify/how_to_resolve_missing_phone_numbers_in_shopify_shipping_address.md) to prevent missing phone number.
 - Regularly check your Auto Fulfilment settings to ensure they match your current shipping preferences
 - Monitor processed orders periodically to catch any issues early
-- Keep your courier account in good standing to avoid fulfilment interruptions
+- Keep your credit balance in EasyParcel account in good standing to avoid fulfilment interruptions

-## 📄 Getting Your Airway Bills
+## 📄 Conclusion

-After orders are automatically fulfilled:
-1. Go to **WooCommerce > Orders**
-2. Find your processed order
-3. Click to download the corresponding airway bill
-4. Use the airway bill for package labeling and tracking
+You've successfully set up EasyParcel Shopify auto fulfilment all the orders will be fulfil automatically in your EasyParcel Shopify App.

+If you have any questions or need further assistance, [check out our other articles](https://github.com/easyparcel/classic-integration-doc/tree/main/sg/shopify) or reach out to our integration support team.
+We're happy to help you every step of the way!